 With version 4.2, I turned my attention to facilitating rework in PAGE.
 That is, how do you use PAGE to tweak the GUI without loosing the supporting code that you have written?
 At the same time I want to allow one to view the changes with the run command button in the Python console.

 Here is the situation.
-You built a GUI and generated the Python file, which created skeleton functions in that file.
+You design a GUI and generate the Python code using PAGE, which creates skeleton functions.
 You then fleshed out the skeleton functions to support the GUI and then decided to modify the GUI.
-If then you again generate the Python code for the GUI, you will have replaced the filled-out functions with new skeleton functions loosing the code you wrote.
-This is the rework problem: How to save your hard fought code when reworking the GUI.
+If then you again generate the Python code for the GUI, you do not want to loose the application code which you have written to realize the application.
+This is the rework problem: How to keep your hard fought code when reworking the GUI?

-Generation of either Python module will probably attempt to save the tcl file and in do so may ask if you really want to save it.
-If you do not answer “yes” the root file name may not be known and bad code will be generated.
+Generation of either Python module will attempt to save the tcl file and in so doing may ask if you really want to save it.
+If you do not answer “yes” the root file name may not be known and bad code could be generated.

-See the WCPE directory in the examples directory.
+For an example of the separation of the GUI module from the support module, see the WCPE directory in the examples directory.
 This is a program that displays the program of WCPE which is one of my favorite classical music stations.
-In this example all of the functional code is located in WCPE_support.py and the GUI is defined in WCPE.py which is the main module.
+In this example all of the functional code is located in WCPE_support.py and the GUI design is recorded in WCPE.py which is the main module.
 I found it very tricky to deal with time zones and did not want to loose any of that code and have to redo it or to deal with diff’s ; at the same time, I was constantly tweaking the GUI.
 I generated the import module once and proceeded fill out the init function and the callback functions in WCPE_support.py while tweaking the GUI, i.e., changing its location, color, the size of the display fields, etc..

 One possibly confusing aspect of PAGE is the saving of the three files associated with a PAGE GUI:

-When PAGE is closed by either Quit, Control-q, or Control-c, the save action is the same as for the File->Save.
-Only changes to the GUI tcl file is changed.
+When PAGE is closed by either Quit, Control-Q, or Control-C, the save action is the same as for the File->Save.
+Again, the GUI module and the support module are not affected.